08 May All about visiting Muang Boran or Ancient City, Bangkok

-You can also club a visit to the Erawan Museum with the trip.
-On a hot day, you can enjoy the indoor museum in the afternoon and visit Ancient city when it has cooled down a bit.
+You can also book a ticket to the Erawan Museum with Ancient City together.
+On a hot day, you can enjoy the indoor museum in the afternoon and visit the Ancient city when it has cooled down a bit.

 How to go around inside Ancient City